 After more than 40 years of activity, the OECI still provides the best forum for the directors of member institutes to meet regularly, to exchange views, and to formulate plans for future, inter-institutional collaborative ventures.
 It provides the right setting and the appropriate note of informality to overcome the political or cultural barriers, which even today sometimes risk to frustrate a true and comprehensive working relationship amongst the main players of the European cancer community.

-Today the OECI regroups many European cancer research and care centres - both large and small- from almost all the EU countries other than Switzerland, Russia, Ukraine, Turkey, Colombia and Chile.
+Today the OECI regroups many European cancer research and care centres - both large and small- from almost all the EU countries other than Switzerland, Norway, Russia, Ukraine, Turkey, Colombia, Viet Nam, Tanzania, Jordan, and Chile.
 Diversity is an asset to the OECI, and not a cause for discrimination or fragmentation.
-Larger centres may well use the OECI network to become more competitive, but they must take upon themselves the responsibility of finding ways to share their expertise with the less economically favoured centres, or countries, in order to contribute to the provision of equitable access to treatments throughout Europe.
+Larger centres may well use the OECI network to become more competitive, but they must take upon themselves the responsibility of finding ways to share their expertise with the less economically favoured centres, or countries, in order to contribute to the provision of equitable access to treatments throughout Europe and guarantee the better quality of care to all cancer patients.